MSLs Driving the Strategy Towards P&T Committees

 As the overall healthcare landscape continues to evolve and become more complicated, it is apparent that medical affairs is emerging as a strategic leader in data-focused engagements with key stakeholders.
 Whether MSLs are engaging with healthcare providers, pharmacists, or members of P&T committees, they are constantly leveraging their scientific expertise to disseminate relevant information and Real-World Evidence (RWE) related to their organization’s products.
 This is what makes medical affairs and MSLs a strategic function within pharmaceutical organizations.

 More specifically, their expertise in product attributes and the competitive landscape, puts them in a position to be leaders in the organization’s strategic blueprint.
 As more companies are realizing the value of this function, they should be investing in capabilities that enable them to be more productive and efficient.
 MSLs constantly need to be prepared with evidence-based information to share with key stakeholders, especially when it comes to engaging with P&T committees.
 This is where partnering with the right KOLs is a necessity.

 The Non-Physician KOL

 Meaningful engagements with KOLs are increasing across a broader set of stakeholders.
 The increase of the non-physician KOL in medical settings tends to include payers, regulators, and those members that advise on P&T committees.
-Partnering and engaging with these types of KOLs becomes critical during the commercialization process, where their fundamental needs need to be closely understood and aligned with and tailored to.
+Partnering and engaging with these types of KOLs becomes critical during the commercialization process where their fundamental needs must be closely understood, aligned with, and tailored to.
 Especially for those KOLs that sit on P&T committees, having an in-depth understanding and using an evidence-based approach when trying to get a drug evaluated to be on the formulary is critical.